biniruu/boilerplate-common-sources/nuxt-typescript/README.md

 yarn add -D eslint-plugin-jsx-a11y

 # Jest
+#
+# 💁🏻 If you have added 'jest', you don't need to add these packages: jest-resolve and jest-resolve-dependencies.

-yarn add -D jest jest-resolve jest-resolve-dependencies
+yarn add -D @testing-library/dom @testing-library/jest-dom @testing-library/user-event jest jest-environment-jsdom jsdom

 # Jest for TypeScript